 David Condon is the Editorial Director at PBS Nova Labs, a free online platform from the producers of PBS’s flagship science series that engages teens in authentic scientific exploration through games and interactives.
 On the broadcast side, David develops new programs for NOVA.
 Among his credits are major specials including The Elegant Universe, Einstein’s Big Idea, This Emotional Life, Making Stuff, Life Beyond Earth, The Fabric of the Cosmos, Making North America, School of the Future, and Prediction by the Numbers.
 An honors graduate of Harvard University, David lives in Newton, MA, with his wife and three children.

-Jack Henhapl (Programmer) is a Senior at the University of Illinois studying Statistics and Computer Science expecting to graduate during the spring of 2021.
+Jack Henhapl (Lead Developer) is a Senior at the University of Illinois studying Statistics and Computer Science who graduated in the spring of 2021 but continues to help out in his spare time.
 His passion for Computer Science started in middle school where he learned to program so he could make plugins for Minecraft.
 He loves the idea of using Minecraft as an educational tool because it undoubtedly kick-started his love for computers and is the reason he is in computer science.

-Emi Brown is a Freshman at the University of Illinois at Urbana-Champaign majoring in Computer Science.
+Emi Brown (Developer and Content Specialist) is a Freshman at the University of Illinois at Urbana-Champaign majoring in Computer Science.
 Video games have always been a huge part of her life and had sparked her interest in programming at an early age.
 She hopes that through this project she can use her passion for games and education to help kids learn about STEM!

 K. Ann Renninger, PhD | Eugene M. Lang Research Professor